Updated: Mar 9, 2022

-Mexico City offers a unique combination of modern city life, historic public places. museums, colonial architecture, vibrant neighborhoods, parks, restaurants, and the remains of several cultures that makes it a must visit urban destination.
+Mexico City offers a unique combination of modern city life, historic public places. museums, colonial architecture, vibrant neighborhoods, parks, restaurants, and the remains of several cultures make it a must-visit urban destination.

 Mexico City or Ciudad de Mexico CDMX as the locals call it is a sprawling metropolis with grand public parks, boulevards, innovative public architecture, museums, and chic shopping districts making it an amazing urban destination.
 It has one of the largest plazas in the Americas, a huge public park twice the size of New York’s Central Park, most museums after Paris, and tens of thousands of restaurants.
 While it is undoubtedly one of the most exciting food cities, its art scene both folk and modern is equally interesting.
 But the best thing about this city is affordability be it food or attractions.

-Start your day early at the Centro Historico commonly referred as Zócalo the largest plaza in whole of Latin America.
-It is the vibrant historic center of city that is always bustling with people.
-This is truly the heart and soul of the city with colonial architecture, murals in art deco buildings, museums and taquerias.
-Prior to the colonial period this was the ceremonial center of the Aztecs.
-Officially know as Plaza de la Constitución, it is surrounded by the Palacio Nacional, Catedral Metropolitana, City Hall and Government buildings.
+Start your day early at the Centro Historico commonly referred to as Zócalo the largest plaza in the whole of Latin America.
+It is the vibrant historic center of the city that is always bustling with people.
+This is truly the heart and soul of the city with colonial architecture, murals in art deco buildings, museums, and taquerias.
+Prior to the colonial period, this was the ceremonial center of the Aztecs.
+Officially known as Plaza de la Constitución, it is surrounded by the Palacio Nacional, Catedral Metropolitana, City Hall, and Government buildings.

 Visit the Templo Mayor that Aztecs considered the center of the universe You can spend almost an entire day in and around Zocalo walking down the narrow alleys and cobblestone streets to gaze at the many art deco buildings like the Tile house, or take a tour of the Palacio Nacional which has huge colorful murals by Diego Rivera.

 To the western side of Centro Historico is the Palacio de Bellas Artes or the Palace of Fine Arts.
-Often called Art Cathedral of Mexico City, it hosts notable events in music, dance, theatre, opera and literature and as well as exhibitions of painting, sculpture and photography.
-Next to this beautiful building is city’s oldest urban park called the Alameda Central.
-The area which used to be an Aztec marketplace is now a green garden with paved paths, fountains and statues.
+Often called the Art Cathedral of Mexico City, it hosts notable events in music, dance, theatre, opera, and literature and as well as exhibitions of painting, sculpture, and photography.
+Next to this beautiful building is the city’s oldest urban park called the Alameda Central.
+The area which used to be an Aztec marketplace is now a green garden with paved paths, fountains, and statues.

 Inside the park is the.
 Benito Juárez Monument commemorating the Mexican president and statesman Benito Juárez.
-Close to the Palace is Mexico City’s iconic skyscraper Mirador Torre Latino.
-There are museums and telescopes in the upper floors with an observation deck in its top floor that offers panoramic views of the city.
-The area around the Alameda Central Park has many museums, shopping centers and restaurants.
-Once you walk down the other end of the park from the Palace of Fine Arts you will reach Avenida Paseo de la Reforma.ef
+Close to the Palace in Mexico City’s iconic skyscraper Mirador Torre Latino.
+There are museums and telescopes on the upper floors with an observation deck on its top floor that offers panoramic views of the city.
+The area around Alameda Central Park has many museums, shopping centers, and restaurants.
+Once you walk down the other end of the park from the Palace of Fine Arts you will reach Avenida Paseo de la Reforma.

 The Independence monument also known El Ángel is a victory column and one of the most recognizable landmarks in city.
 Walking down the avenue will take you to Bosque de Chapultepec one of the largest ecological park in the in the western hemisphere.
 Centered on a rock formation called Chapultepec Hill, it has a zoo, a botanical garden, a recreational lake and many museums.